awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/alternative_deployments.md

 8. This s3 bucket results location must be available for QuickSight.
 Please note this bucket name, you will need it on the next step.

 ## Prepare Glue Crawler
-If you configured the crawler already using Option 2 on this page, you can skip this step.
-This step is also not required if you use [All-in-one CloudFormation deployment](http://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/dashboards/2_deploy_dashboards/#all-in-one-cloudformation-deployment-10-min) for CID deployment

-These actions should be done in Data Collection Account
+These actions should be done in the account where you are deploying the dashboards, either the Management (payer) Account or a Linked (data collection) Account.

 1. Open AWS Glue Service in AWS Console in the same region where S3 bucket with aggregated CUR data is located and go to Crawlers section
 2. Click Add Crawler